airtrik/node/README.md

 ### Prerequisites

-Before proceeding further you have would need a webserver to run your html file.

-    install the latest version of nodejs and npm for your platform from here [https://nodejs.org/en/](https://nodejs.org/en/)
+Before proceeding further you have would need a node js running on your system install the latest version of nodejs and npm for your platform from here [https://nodejs.org/en/](https://nodejs.org/en/)

 ### Installing

 Airtrik node library can easily be loaded to your project through npm following is the you need to run inside your node project terminal to install airtrik.